 From time to time, we may become involved in legal proceedings arising in the ordinary course of our business.
-We are not currently a party to any material legal proceedings, and we are not aware of any pending or threatened legal proceeding against us that we believe could have an adverse effect on our business, operating results or financial condition.
+For additional information regarding legal proceedings, if any, see Note 19 "Commitments and Contingencies-Litigation" to our unaudited condensed consolidated financial statements included elsewhere in this report.
+We are not aware of any material pending or threatened legal proceedings, other than ordinary routine litigation incidental to the business, against us that we believe could have an adverse effect on our business, operating results or financial condition.